-90% attendance may seem like an acceptable level of attendance and most parents would be very pleased if their daughter achieved this in a test.
+90% attendance may seem like an acceptable level of attendance and most parents/carers would be very pleased if their daughter achieved this in a test.

-However, in reality it means missing one whole day of school every fortnight or 19 days of a school year - that's nearly 4 school weeks.
+However, 90% attendance means missing one whole day of school every fortnight or 19 days of a school year - that's nearly 4 school weeks.